borisqua/mbeeg/README.md

 # mbEEG 0.0.0

-js tools and library to prepare and classify EEG dataflow from openViBE acquisition server and associated by timestamps with stimuli dataflow from some stimuli source by abstract interface
+js tools and library to prepare and classify an EEG dataflow from the "OpenViBE" acquisition server, associated by the timestamps with a stimuli dataflow from some stimuli source by an abstract interface

 ## Contents
 1. Structure